awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 ## Implementation Summary<a name="how-it-works-implementation"></a>

 In Amazon EFS, a file system is the primary resource\.
-Each file system has properties such as ID, creation token, creation time, file system size in bytes, number of mount targets created for the file system, and the file system state\.
+Each file system has properties such as ID, creation token, creation time, file system size in bytes, number of mount targets created for the file system, and the file system lifecycle state\.
 For more information, see [CreateFileSystem](API_CreateFileSystem.md)\.

 Amazon EFS also supports other resources to configure the primary resource\.
-These include mount targets and tags:
+These include mount targets and access points:
 + **Mount target** – To access your file system, you must create mount targets in your VPC\.
-Each mount target has the following properties: the mount target ID, the subnet ID in which it is created, the file system ID for which it is created, an IP address at which the file system may be mounted, and the mount target state\.
+Each mount target has the following properties: the mount target ID, the subnet ID in which it is created, the file system ID for which it is created, an IP address at which the file system may be mounted, VPC security groups, and the mount target state\.
 You can use the IP address or the DNS name in your `mount` command\.

   Each file system has a DNS name of the following form\.

   ```
   file-system-id.efs.aws-region.amazonaws.com
   ```

   You can specify this DNS name in your `mount` command to mount the Amazon EFS file system\.
 Suppose you create an `efs-mount-point` subdirectory off of your home directory on your EC2 instance or on\-premises server\.
 Then, you can use the mount command to mount the file system\.
-For example, on an Amazon Linux AMI, you can use following `mount` command\.
+For example, on an Amazon Linux AMI, you can use the following `mount` command\.

   ```
   $ sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport file-system-DNS-name:/ ~/efs-mount-point
   ```

   For more information, see [Creating Mount Targets](accessing-fs.md)\.
 First, you need to install the NFS client on your EC2 instance\.
 The [Getting Started](getting-started.md) exercise provides step\-by\-step instructions\.
-+ **Tags** – To help organize and manage your file systems, you can assign your own metadata to each of the file systems you create\.
-Each tag is a key\-value pair\.
-You can assign tags when you create a file system, and anytime after you've created the file system\.
-See [Step 2: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md), [Step 2\.1: Create Amazon EFS File System](wt1-create-efs-resources.md#wt1-create-file-system) and [Managing File System Tags](manage-fs-tags.md) to learn more\.
++ **Access Points** – An access point applies an operating system user, group, and file system path to any file system request made using the access point\.
+The access point's operating system user and group override any identity information provided by the NFS client\.
+The file system path is exposed to the client as the access point's root directory\.
+This ensures that each application always uses the correct operating system identity and the correct directory when accessing shared file\-based datasets\.
+Applications using the access point can only access data in its own directory and below\.
+For more information, see [Working with Amazon EFS Access Points](efs-access-points.md)\.

-You can think of mount targets and tags as *subresources* that don't exist without being associated with a file system\.
+Mount targets and tags are *subresources* that are associated with a file system\.
+You can only create them within the context of an existing file system\.

 Amazon EFS provides API operations for you to create and manage these resources\.
 In addition to the create and delete operations for each resource, Amazon EFS also supports a describe operation that enables you to retrieve resource information\.
 You have the following options for creating and managing these resources:
 + Use the Amazon EFS console – For an example, see [Getting Started](getting-started.md)\.